Wubuntu88/CarND-Traffic-Sign-Classifier-Project/writeup_submission.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+Here are nine German traffic signs that I found on the web:

 ![alt text][tf1] ![alt text][tf2] ![alt text][tf3]
 ![alt text][tf4] ![alt text][tf5] ![alt text][tf6]